fikrahconsulting/Portfolio/README.md

 # Portfolio
-This is a portfolio site which I created.
+This is a portfolio site which I created with pure HTML and CSS.